ZLSRW/CQNetwork/README.md

 - `Dataset`: The processed data, including primary and secondary structure information.

   -  `benchmark`:  Original data of the model.
-  - ` independent`:Original independent data of the model.
+  - `independent`: Original independent data of the model.
   - `Tissue Specific`: The folder for storing the processed data.

 - `Preprocess`: Contains four Python files.
 Executing them in sequence will generate the input data for model training and validation.